-Projections of benefits for financial reporting purposes are based on the substantive plan and include the types of coverage provided at the time of each valuation and the historical pattern of sharing of costs between OPERS and plan members.
-The total OPEB liability was determined by an actuarial valuation as of December 31, 2016, rolled forward to the measurement date of December 31, 2017.
+Projections of health care costs for financial reporting purposes are based on the substantive plan and include the types of coverage provided at the time of each valuation and the historical pattern of sharing of costs between OPERS and plan members.
+The total OPEB liability was determined by an actuarial valuation as of December 31, 2017, rolled forward to the measurement date of December 31, 2018.
 The actuarial valuation used the following actuarial assumptions applied to all prior periods included in the measurement in accordance with the requirements of GASB 74:

-Wage Inflation 3.25 percent
+Wage Inflation 3.25%

-Projected Salary Increases, 3.25 to 10.75 percent
+Projected Salary Increases, 3.25 to 10.75%

 including inflation including wage inflation

 Single Discount Rate:

-Current measurement date 3.85 percent
+Current measurement date 3.96%

-Prior Measurement date 4.23 percent
+Prior Measurement date 3.85%

-Investment Rate of Return 6.50 percent
+Investment Rate of Return

+Current measurement date 6.00%

+Prior Measurement date 6.50%

-Municipal Bond Rate 3.31 percent
+Municipal Bond Rate

+Current measurement date 3.71%

+Prior Measurement date 3.31%

-Health Care Cost Trend Rate 7.5 percent, initial
+Health Care Cost Trend Rate

+Current measurement date 10.00% initial,

+3.25% ultimate in 2029

+Prior Measurement date 7.50%, initial

-3.25 percent, ultimate in 2028
+3.25%, ultimate in 2028

 Actuarial Cost Method Individual Entry Age

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2018
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2019